 FLI is controlled by members of the Gotianun Family, who either individually or collectively have controlled FLI and its subsidiaries since the inception of FLI.
-As of December 31, 2021, members of the Gotianun Family were the beneficial and record owners of approximately 60.20% of the Company's issued and outstanding Shares.
+As of June 30, 2023, members of the Gotianun Family were the beneficial and record owners of approximately 60.20% of the Company's issued and outstanding Shares.
 Members of the Gotianun Family also serve as directors and executive officers in FLI.
-There is also no non-compete agreement or other formal arrangement in place to prevent other companies that are also controlled by the Gotianun Family from engaging in activities that compete directly with the Company's businesses or activities, which could have a negative impact on the Company.
-Neither can there be any assurance that the Gotianun Family will not take advantage of business opportunities that may otherwise be attractive to the Company.
+There is also no non-compete agreement or other formal arrangement in place to prevent other companies that are also controlled by the Gotianun Family from engaging in activities that compete directly with the Company's businesses or activities, which could have a negative of business opportunities that may otherwise be attractive to the Company.
 The interests of the Gotianun Family, as the Company's controlling shareholder, may therefore differ significantly from or compete with the Company's interests or the interests of other shareholders, and the Gotianun Family may vote their Shares in a manner that is contrary to the interests of the Company or the Company's other shareholders.
 There can be no assurance that the Gotianun Family will exercise influence over the Company in a manner that is in the best interests of the Company or its other shareholders.
 The Company has three (3) independent directors who are independent of management and free from any business or other relationship which could, or could reasonably be perceived to, materially interfere with their exercise of independent judgment in carrying out their responsibilities as directors of the Company.
 All major decisions are brought to the Board of Directors for approval.